enessoztrk/Huawei_Cloud_Interview_Case/README.md

 # Huawei Cloud Project

-## Case: Communicate VPCs Each Other
+## Case: Communicate VPCs Each Other☁️
 ### You are expected to set up a network structure by using HUAWEI CLOUD’s basic services.
 This application will consist of VPC, VPC-Peering, ECS and RDS.
 This guide provides high level instructions to complete your DEMO case.

 - Step 1.
 Create three VPCs with different IP pool.